-- 8.540.8.A.
-No skilled services shall be authorized or reimbursed if the skilled hours of service, regardless of funding source, total more than 24 hours per day for members age 20 or younger and no more than 23 hours per day for members age 21 or older. - 8.540.8.B.
-No services shall be reimbursed if the care is duplicative of care that is being reimbursed under another benefit or funding source, including but not limited to home health or other insurance. - 8.540.8.C.
+- 8.540.7.A.8.540.8.A.
+No skilled services shall be authorized or reimbursed if the skilled hours of service, regardless of funding source, total more than 24 hours per day for members age 20 or younger and no more than 23 hours per day for members age 21 or older. - 8.540.7.B.8.540.8.B.
+No services shall be reimbursed if the care is duplicative of care that is being reimbursed under another benefit or funding source, including but not limited to home health or other insurance. - 8.540.7.C.8.540.8.C.
 Approval of the PAR by the URC shall authorize the Home Health Agency to submit claims to the Medicaid fiscal agent for authorized PDN services provided during the authorized period.
-Payment of claims is conditional upon the elient's member's financial benefit eligibility on the dates of service and the provider's use of correct billing procedures. - 8.540.8.D.
-No services shall be reimbursed for dates of service prior to the PAR start date as authorized by the URC. - 8.540.8.E.
-Skilled Nursing services under PDN shall be reimbursed in units of one hour, at the provider's usual and customary charge or the maximum Medicaid allowable rates established by HCPF the Department, whichever is less. - 1.
-Units of one hour may be billed for RN or LPN based on the personnel rendering the care. - 2.
-RN group rate should be utilized when a registered nurse is providing PDN services to more than one member at the same time in the same setting. (registered nurse providing PDN to more than one client at the same time in the same setting), - 3.
-LPN group rate should be utilized when a licensed practical nurse is providing PDN services to more than one member at the same time in the same setting. (licensed practical nurse providing PDN to more than one client at the same time in the same setting) or - 4.
-Blended RN/LPN rate is used as a group rate by request of the Home Health Agency only). - 5.
+Payment of claims is conditional upon the client's member's financial benefit eligibility on the dates of service and the provider's use of correct billing procedures. - 8.540.7.D.8.540.8.D.
+No services shall be reimbursed for dates of service prior to the PAR start date as authorized by the URC.

+- 8.540.8.E.
+Skilled Nursing services under the PDN shall be reimbursed in units of one hour, at the provider's usual and customary charge or the maximum Medicaid allowable rates established by the Department HCPF, whichever is less. - 1.
+Units of one hour may be billed for RNor +LPN based on the personnel rendering the care. - 2.
+The RN group rate shallould be utilized when a registered nurse is providing PDN services to more than one member at the same time in the same setting. (registered nurse providing PDN to more than one client at the same time in the same setting), - The LPN group rate shallhould be utilized when a licensed practical nurse is providing PDN services to more than one member at the same time in the same setting. (licensed practical nurse providing PDN to more than one client at the same time in the same setting) or - 3.
+The Belended RN/LPN rate is shall be requested by the Home Health Agency when utilizing an RN or LPN as the assigned staff for more than one member at the same time in the same setting. used as a (group rate by request of the Home Health Agency only). - 4.
 PDN services may be provided by a single nurse to an individual or to multiple individuals in a non-institutional group setting as described above.
-The nurse-member ratio will not exceed what can be safely cared for simultaneously by one licensed nurse depending on member acuity and additional support in the home.
+The nurse-member ratio will not exceed what can be safely cared for simultaneously by one licensed nurse depending on member acuity and additional support in the home. - 8.540.8.F.
+Reimbursement will not be allowed at any time when nursing staff is sleeping during the provision of PDN services. - 8.540.8.G.
+No individual nurse will be reimbursed for over sixteen (16) hour of care per day except in an emergency situation.